nickappleton/ejson/README.md

     > format ["I am %d, you are %03d, I have a %s"] [10, 11, "cat"] "I am 10, you are 011, I have a cat"

-## listval expression
+## Access expression

-    listval-expression = "listval", expression, expression
+    access-expression = "access", expression, expression

-A `listval-expression` takes two arguments: a `list` and an `integer`.
-The expression evaluates to the element of the list at the zero-based index of the given integer.
+A `access-expression` takes two arguments: either a `list` and an `integer` or a `dictionary` and a `string`.
+If the first argument is a `list`, the expression evaluates to the element of the list at the zero-based index of the given integer.
 It is an error condition for the list index to be out of range.
+If the first argument is a `dictionary`, the expression evaluates to the value with the given key.
+It is an error condition for the key to not exist.

-    > listval ["cat", "dog", "wolf"] 1
+    > access ["cat", "dog", "wolf"] 1
     "dog"
-    > listval range [10] 4
+    > access range [10] 4
     4